 Some may just want a simple software app that helps integrate a legacy application into their cloud ERP, while others may be embarking on a process of hyperautomation that looks to automate every applicable task on an ongoing basis.

-The following are a few examples of what organizations can use low-code automation for in their business, courtesy of our partner, Mendix.
+The following are a few examples of what organizations can use low-code automation for in their business.

 Customer-facing Portal